BGhoster/Write-Ups/TryHackMe Napping.md

 cat id_rsa.pub
 ```

-On the victims machine enter these commands into authorized_keys
+On the victim's machine, enter these commands into authorized_keys
 ```bash
 cd .ssh
 ```